gt-cec/tmm-hri-ros/README.md

 ## Usage

 Run `main.py` to start a ROS node that listens for RGB and Depth topics and maintains two belief states (robot and inferred human).

-Upon recei
+If you are using a RealSense camera and have the RealSense library installed, run `camera.py` to set up a relay to the ROS nodes used by the belief state maintainer